Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/06-aks-supporting.md

 ### Add the Access key variable to terraform.tfvars

-1. Open the *terraform.tfvars.sample* file and add the access key as the value of the access_key variable.
+1. Open the *terraform.tfvars.sample* file and add the access key as the value of the storage_account_name  variable.
 Update the other storage related variables.
+If you are planning on using a Public DNS zone set the value  as well otherwise leave the value as `""`
 1. Rename the file to *terraform.tfvars*

 ## Deploy the Supporting Services